alexini-mv/kinetic-neurotransmission/README.md

 - 0.1.2
   - Added an option to include the individual events of the transitions in the results.
   - A quantitative criterion was added to find the resting state automatically.
+  - Added the ability to include an external custom function when instantiating the Stimulation object.
 - 0.1.1
   - Added a progress bar when simulations are running.
   - Fixed compatibility with pandas >=1.3.0 versions.
   - Simplification of adding objects to the model.
 It is not necessary to explicitly declare `KineticModel.add_rate_constants()` method.
   - Added a _AssertionError_ if the model is not initialized.
   - Bug fixed in the number of vesicles when calling two or more times `KineticModel.init()` method.
 - 0.1.0
   - Stable version released.